astronomer/docs/software/cli-reference.md

 ## astro version

-Displays the running versions of both the Astro CLI and the Astronomer platform to which you are authenticated.
-If the minor versions of the Astro CLI and your Astronomer platform don't match, we encourage you to upgrade.
+Displays the running versions of both the Astronomer CLI and the Astronomer platform to which you are authenticated.
+If the minor versions of the Astronomer CLI and your Astronomer platform don't match, we encourage you to upgrade.

 ### Usage